Vikash-8090-Yadav/Solidity-Pathshala/Level1/Library Contract/Readme.md

 Funtions in the smart contract
 - addBook: Allows users to add a book i.e add its name , author name and its title.
 - setFinished: It sets the book as finised so that we can know the status of the book (finished or unfinished).
-- getFinished: This function shows the properties of the book if it is set as finished
+- getFinished: This function shows the properties of the book if it is set as finished.
-- getUnfinsied: This function shows the properties of the book if it is set as unfinished
+- getUnfinsied: This function shows the properties of the book if it is set as unfinished .